hasanq1/twitterClient/README.md

-# Project 2 - SimpleTwitterApp
+# Project 2 - SimpleTwitterClient

 **Name of your app** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).